Beyond (band): Please Let Go of Your Hands and Surprise

-In November 1999, the three remaining Beyond members announced that they would pursue their own solo career after a world tour.
+Good Time

+On November 1999, Beyond released their fifteenth and final studio album, "Good Time".
+The album have exceeded in the traditional hard rock arrangement, using more harmonic and rhythmic patterns for it.
+They have released the lead single under the same name to promote it.
+Beyond performed the "GOOD TIME" concert at the Hong Kong Convention and Exhibition Centre at Wan Chai throughout 24 December till 26 December 1999, announcing that they would pursue their own solo career after the concert.

+First Disbandment

+At this time, Paul Wong and Steve began to clash in many aspects of music production.
+Both musicians fought over the band's future and artistic style whilst slowly drifting apart.
+This came to a head after Paul claimed that his pay should be higher than that of Yip Sai Wing, as he believed that he had contributed much more to the band's composing and producing.
+The band had been splitting earnings equally since Wong Ka Kui had formed the band in 1983, and Steve believed that Paul's claims to money were in direct violation of the band's sense of equality which had made them so powerful to begin with.

+Reformation

+Together

 In 2003 for the band's 20th anniversary, they came out to embark on a world tour.
 The tour included stops in Toronto Canada, and various cities in mainland China.
+They have also released an EP, titled Together, featuring remixes of old their old works, including a new track, "Twenty Wars at War".

 In 2005, they played their last tour (The Story Live 2005) under the name Beyond and announced their disbandment at their last stop in Singapore.

 For the first time in three years, the three remaining members of Beyond reunited to play "Boundless Oceans, Vast Skies" for the Wong Ka Kui Memorial Concert.
 The concert was organised by Wong Ka Keung as a birthday tribute to his brother 15 years after his death which featured covers of Ka Kui's songs by bands and artists such as Kolor, Tai Chi, Soler and at17.

 Yip Sai Wing and Paul Wong held a concert called "Beyond Next Stage Live 2008" on 11 Oct 2008 in Genting Highlands, Malaysia and later on 8 November 2008 at the Singapore Indoor Stadium.

 In 2009, Wong Ka Keung and Paul Wong held a series of concerts called "This is Rock & Roll" between 24 July and the 26th in Hong Kong.